droter/em7180_imu/README.md

 ### Usage

-    Python SMbus requires root access.
-It may therefore be required to run it as root:
+    Python SMbus is required.
+If your system doesn't have it installed:

-        sudo su
+        pip install smbus

-    You could however consider adding the user to the I2C usergroup to avoid running the package as root.
+    Add the user to the I2C usergroup.

         adduser $USER i2c